JesseDalewalker/abbynormal/README.md

 - Then install the common client
 $ sudo apt install postgresql-client-common

+#Using WSL and getting an error?
+Go to this link: https://www.codegrepper.com/code-examples/shell/Error%3A+You+must+install+at+least+one+postgresql-client-%3Cversion%3E+package
+AND
+Go to this link to setup your postgres user: https://www.postgresql.org/docs/13/tutorial-createdb.html

 - You should now be able to create a database
 $ createdb abbynormal_db
 ```